 The Wolf Bay watershed covers about 44,700 acres.
 Approximately 23% is forest, 27% urban/suburban, 27% agricultural, 16% wetlands and 7% other uses.
 Streams that flow into Wolf Bay are Wolf Creek, Sandy Creek, Miflin Creek, Graham Creek, Owens Bayou, Moccasin Bayou, and Hammock Creek.
 Wolf Bay flows into the Intracoastal Waterway, which flows into either Perdido Bay or Mobile Bay, depending on the moon, wind, and tide.
 Ultimately it flows into the Gulf of Mexico.

 Wolf Bay and its watershed hosts a tremendous diversity of habitats that historically supported and may still support several Federally listed species including balck bears, bald eagles, Florida manatees, sea turtles, Gulf sturgeons, red-cockaded woodpeckers, American alligators, Alabama red-bellied turtles and Eastern indigo snakes.

-Stan Mahoney was the founding member of WBWW.
+Stan Mahoney was the driving force to obtain OAW status and increase awareness to the water quality of the watershed..
 His legacy continues today through the efforts of volunteers conducting water quality monitoring, events that support youth in our community, education outreach to schools and citizens and care to the wildlife and plant community of the watershed.